victorkryz/pacc-rank/README.md

 #### What the script does:
  - downloads protocol into directory "cache"
- - processes the protocol and print out the list of candidates (ids) and their voting rank in descent order
+ - processes the protocol and print out the list of candidates (ids) and their voting rank in in descending order of votes

 #### Run script: